Mullebrouck/Kaatje-Mullebrouck/loading-spinner.md

 }
 ```

-Now we have a circular border:
+Now we have a circular shape:

 ![](Screen Shot 2016-02-07 at 8.15.38 PM.png)